 Although she never received a degree beyond high school, she never stopped being a student.
 She often took college courses on subjects she enjoyed and loved learning.
 She especially loved learning languages and spoke several.

 Her most passionate calling was being a mother to her two boys, John and Carlo.
 That calling was second only to her joy of being a grandmother.
 Connie passed on her love of learning, her mastery of cooking, and her drive for perfection to her sons John, Carlo and her cherished grandchildren.
 Her family plans on keeping the family traditions and recipes alive for generations.

 Val, John, and Carlo are especially grateful to Connie’s niece and nephew, Darryl Scraggs and Laura Ayasse and their special relationship along with their spouses Teresa and Charlie.
 They have exemplified the meaning of family with their love and care for Connie and Val with her sons living out of state.
 Her family gives thanks, love and appreciation to all her caregivers especially Dianna Gajadhar who has lovingly cared for Connie as she faced health challenges in recent years.

 Connie will always be remembered for her strength, dedication to family, and her amazing culinary skills.

 Visiting will be held on Friday, August 9th from 4-7pm at Humiston Funeral Home, 30 42nd St., Kerhonkson.
 A Mass of Christian Burial is scheduled for 10am on Saturday, August 10th at Our Lady of Lourdes Catholic Church, Kerhonkson followed by burial in Pine Bush Cemetery, Kerhonkson.

 Memorial contributions can be made in Connie's name to the Cure Alzheimer's Fund at https://curealz.org.

-To send flowers to Concettina "Connie" Panaccione's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Concettina "Connie" Panaccione, please visit our floral store.